Vision-Based Mobile App GUI Testing: A Survey: Abstract

 \section{Abstract}

 \hrule Graphical User Interface (GUI) has become one of the most significant parts of mobile applications (apps).
 It is a direct bridge between mobile apps and end users, which directly affects the end user's experience.
 Neglecting GUI quality can undermine the value and effectiveness of the entire mobile app solution.
 Significant research efforts have been devoted to GUI testing, one effective method to ensure mobile app quality.
 By conducting rigorous GUI testing, developers can ensure that the visual and interactive elements of the mobile apps not only meet functional requirements but also provide a seamless and user-friendly experience.
 However, traditional solutions, relying on the source code or layout files, have met challenges in both effectiveness and efficiency due to the gap between what is obtained and what app GUI actually presents.
 Vision-based mobile app GUI testing approaches emerged with the development of computer vision technologies and have achieved promising progress.
 In this survey paper, we provide a comprehensive investigation of the state-of-the-art techniques on \papernum papers, among which \visnum are vision-based studies.
-This survey covers different topics of GUI testing, like \gen, \rr, \frm, \etc Specifically, the research emphasis of this survey is placed mostly on how vision-based techniques outperform traditional solutions and have gradually taken a vital place in the GUI testing field.
+This survey covers different topics of GUI testing, like \gen, \rr, \frm, \etc In particular, we highlight the emerging role of vision-based techniques and analyze how they reshape traditional approaches to mobile app GUI testing.
 Based on the investigation of existing studies, we outline the challenges and opportunities of (vision-based) mobile app GUI testing and propose promising research directions with the combination of emerging techniques.

 \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Mobile App Testing, GUI Testing, GUI Image Understanding}